Offsec-TX/Offsec-TX.github.io/_testcases/network/network-java-rmi-7.md

 ---
-testcase: RMI Vulnerability & Exploit Scan – Check for known RMI vulnerabilities such as:
+testcase: RMI Vulnerability & Exploit Scan – Check for known RMI vulnerabilities such as
 platforms:
   - Network
 methodology: